Mashrafe Mortaza: 2007 World Cup and vice-captaincy

 In February 2007, Bangladesh again toured Zimbabwe for a one-day series, this time as a prelude to the 2007 World Cup.
-Bangladesh won the four match series 3–1, and Mortaza finished as Bangladesh's leading wicket-taker with 8 wickets at 16.50.
-When Bangladesh beat New Zealand in a warm-up match before the World Cup, Mortaza produced what was described as a "fine all-round display".
+Bangladesh won the four match series 3–1, and Mashrafe finished as Bangladesh's leading wicket-taker with 8 wickets at 16.50.
+When Bangladesh beat New Zealand in a warm-up match before the World Cup, Mashrafe produced what was described as a "fine all-round display".
 He took four wickets and scored an unbeaten 30 off 16 balls to ensure victory by two wickets.
 He was also the man of the match in Bangladesh's victory over India during the group stage of the 2007 World Cup, taking 4/38; at the time they were the best figures by a Bangladesh bowler at a World Cup.
-Bangladesh progressed to the second round of the tournament, and Mortaza played in all nine of the team's matches, taking nine wickets at an average of 35.88.
+Bangladesh progressed to the second round of the tournament, and Mashrafe played in all nine of the team's matches, taking nine wickets at an average of 35.88.

 Shortly after the World Cup, India toured Bangladesh for two Test matches and three ODIs.
-Bangladesh lost the Test series 1–0, but Mortaza finished as both the team's leading run-scorer and wicket-taker with 151 runs at 50.33 with two fifties—including his maiden Test half-century—and 6 wickets at 38.33.
+Bangladesh lost the Test series 1–0, but Mashrafe finished as both the team's leading run-scorer and wicket-taker with 151 runs at 50.33 with two fifties—including his maiden Test half-century—and 6 wickets at 38.33.
 Bangladesh lost the ODI series 2–0.
 After Habibul Bashar stepped down from Bangladesh's one-day captaincy, Mohammad Ashraful was appointed the team captain in all forms of cricket on 2 June 2007.
-On the same day, it was announced that Mortaza was the new vice-captain.
-When Bangladesh toured Sri Lanka in June and July 2007, Mortaza took 3 wickets at 91.33 in three Test matches as Bangladesh lost the series 3–0.
-His poor performance led to suggestions that Mortaza was uninterested in the series; he denied this and put performance down to a lack of confidence and fatigue from an intensive international schedule over the previous two years.
+On the same day, it was announced that Mashrafe was the new vice-captain.
+When Bangladesh toured Sri Lanka in June and July 2007, Mashrafe took 3 wickets at 91.33 in three Test matches as Bangladesh lost the series 3–0.
+His poor performance led to suggestions that Mashrafe was uninterested in the series; he denied this and put performance down to a lack of confidence and fatigue from an intensive international schedule over the previous two years.
 He featured in one match of the three-match ODI series; taking two wickets at 15.50 and Bangladesh again lost 3–0.